f4exb/sdrangel/Readme.md

 `-DLIBAIRSPYHF_LIBRARIES=/opt/install/libairspyhf/lib/libairspyhf.so -DLIBAIRSPYHF_INCLUDE_DIR=/opt/install/libairspyhf/include`

-It is recommended to add `-DRX_SAMPLE_24BIT` on the cmake command line to activate the Rx 24 bit DSP build and take advantage of improved dynamic range when using decimation.
+It is recommended to add `-DRX_SAMPLE_24BIT=ON` on the cmake command line to activate the Rx 24 bit DSP build and take advantage of improved dynamic range when using decimation.

+&#9758; From version 3.12.0 the Linux binaries are built with the 24 bit Rx option.

 <h2>BladeRF</h2>